 Definition of Petit Theft

-The definition of misdemeanor petit theft can encompass any scenario where person steals or endeavors to steal property from a person or business when the value of the property is less than $300.
+As outlined in Section 812.014, Florida Statutes, petit theft occurs where a person steals or endeavors to steal property from a person or business when the value of the property is less than $750.
 The theft does not have to occur in a store.

 To prove the crime of Petit Theft at trial, the prosecution must establish the following two elements beyond a reasonable doubt:

 - The defendant knowingly and unlawfully obtained or used (or endeavored to obtain or use) the property of the alleged victim;

 - The defendant did so with the intent, either permanently or temporarily, to: (a) deprive the victim of [his] [her] right to the property or any benefit from it, or (b) appropriate the victim’s property to the defendant’s own use or to the use of any person not entitled to it.

 Florida’s petit theft statute requires a finding of specific criminal intent by a defendant to deprive a victim of his rights to property, or to ‘appropriate’ the property of the victim to the defendant’s own use.
 State v.
 G.C., 572 So.
 2d 1380, 1381-82 (Fla.
 1991) (describing specific intent requirement in the context of Section 812.014, Florida’s omnibus theft statute).

 Thus, the State must show not only that an intentional taking took place, but also that the defendant carried out his or her actions specifically intending to steal (i.e. to deprive an owner of property either permanently or temporarily).
 T.L.M. v.
 State, 755 So.
 2d 749, 751-52 (Fla.
 4th DCA 2000) (reversing theft conviction where the evidence showed only that the defendant took an object for a brief moment to express anger).